streamich/react-use/docs/useMount.md

 # `useMount`

 React lifecycle hook that calls a function after the component is mounted.
+Use `useEffectOnce` if you need both a mount and unmount function.

 ## Usage